swdev-Animesh/webDev24/html/Readme.md

 #to go to the things in this repo please change the brach .
 Go to html branch where I have made all contributions to this folder.
 4. **v04** mozilla developers network .
 MDN website .
-5. **v05** paragraph tag
+5. **v05** paragraph tag 6. **v08** chrome inspector